 Group counseling offers students the opportunity to learn from one another as well as the group leader.
 A group can serve as a support network for students who feel alone in their present concern.
 Our ongoing groups focus on alcohol education, anger management, and other areas of interest.
 For more information regarding the types of groups offered (e.g. process, support, psycho-educational).

 Counselors are available to host workshops in classrooms and residential halls.
-Some outreach activities include annual screening events for depression, anxiety, eating disorders and alcohol use, and the Booze and Blues Festival.
+Some outreach activities include annual screening events for depression, anxiety, eating disorders and alcohol use, and the annual Healthy Eagle Health Fair.
 For more information regarding outreach programs, topics and requests click here.

 Are you concerned about a friend, student or loved one?
 Counselors are available for confidential in person and phone consultations during business hours.